 I’ve arranged these grinders to ascend by price.

-This is a disc burr grinder, not conical, which means it uses flat disks to grind coffee.
+Cuisinart burr mill is the most budget-friendly option of the electric grinders.
+My family used to own one while we were all still living at home and we were coffee aficionados, but not completely geek-like about it.
+This isn’t a conical burr grinder, but a disc burr grinder.
+This machine uses flat discs to grind coffee.
+Still, don’t let that deceive you; this is a solid grinder, great for the price, and it can even give you a respectable grind for pour-over, drip, filter, and French press coffee. not conical, which means it uses flat disks to grind coffee.
 It’s loud, but then many of these machines are.
 Still, it makes consistent grind sizes and it will last a long time with regular maintenance and cleaning.

 It’s a good value for money, but if you’re very fussy about your coffee, you’ll have to look for a proper canonical burr grinder in a higher price range.